dsukhinin/ed-net-tuner-n-interpetation-tf/readme.md

 # Envelope Detector net: hyperparams tuner and wights interpretation

 This repository is Tensorflow reimplementation of small and interpretable deep neural network Envelope Detector-net(ED-net) that is used in brain decoding experiments, initially developed in [Petrosyan et al. 2021](#petrosyan2021) for motor BCI and studied in depth in [Petrosyan et al. 2022](#petrosyan2022).
-Here implemented using Keras tuner and contains functions for weights interpretation.
+Here wrapped inside Keras tuner to search for 4 main parameters and aaditionaly contains functions for weights interpretation.